LeetLLM

 Why RAG has a back door

 RAG systems have a security path that traditional applications often don't expose.
 A normal business app has a front door: the user interface calls an API, the API checks authorization, and the database returns only rows the user can see.
 RAG adds another path through ingestion.
 Documents flow from SharePoint, Google Drive, Confluence, tickets, wikis, and databases into a vector index.
-At ShipSmart, a single quarter might add thousands of carrier rate sheets, warehouse routing updates, and merchant commission contracts.
+At AtlasOps, a single quarter might add thousands of vendor contracts, incident escalation updates, and vendor discount contracts.
 If that ingestion path drops the original permission model, the index becomes easier to search than the source system.

 The fundamental challenge is that LLMs don't enforce source-system permissions.
-If the retriever pulls a confidential merchant contract for a warehouse associate's query about "partner rates," the LLM may summarize it because the prompt doesn't establish that the text was unauthorized.
+If the retriever pulls a confidential vendor contract for an operations analyst's query about "vendor discount terms," the LLM may summarize it because the prompt doesn't establish that the text was unauthorized.

 The core security rule is direct: the generator isn't the authorization point.
 Enforce access before protected text crosses the retrieval boundary, then validate the generated output.